GaelL42/boss_voicer/README.md

 You think this is over?
 (Death Noise)

-# Sol Heredit & Minimus dialogue :
+# Sol Heredit dialogue :
 Let's start by testing your footwork.
 Not bad.
 Let's try something else...
 Impressive.
 Let's see how you handle this...